 About certifying document copies

-- Please do not get your documents certified by a relative, housemate, or someone you are in a relationship with.
+- Please do not get your documents certified by a relative, housemate, or someone with whom you are in a relationship.

 - The authorised person must write or stamp on the copy of the document: ‘I have sighted the document and certify this to be a true copy of the original.’
 They must write this on the front of the copy (not a blank back page), and they must write this on each page if there is more than one page.